flant/shell-operator/docs/src/HOOKS.md

   "kind": "ds"
   ```

 - `executeHookOnEvent` — the list of events which led to a hook's execution.
 By default, all events are used to execute a hook: "Added", "Modified" and "Deleted".
-Docs: [Using API](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#watchevent-v1-meta).
+Docs: [Using API][changes-detection] [WatchEvent][watch-event].
 Empty array can be used to prevent hook execution, it is useful when binding is used only to define a snapshot.

 - `executeHookOnSynchronization` — if `false`, Shell-operator skips the hook execution with Synchronization binding context.
 See [binding context](#binding-context).

 - `nameSelector` — selector of objects by their name.
 If this selector is not set, then all objects of a specified Kind are monitored.

-- `labelSelector` — [standard](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#labelselector-v1-meta) selector of objects by labels (examples [of use](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels)).
+- `labelSelector` — [standard][label-selector] selector of objects by labels (examples [of use][labels]).
   If the selector is not set, then all objects of a specified kind are monitored.

 - `fieldSelector` — selector of objects by their fields, works like `--field-selector=''` flag of `kubectl`.
 Supported operators are Equals (or `=`, `==`) and NotEquals (or `!=`) and all expressions are combined with AND.
 Also, note that fieldSelector with 'metadata.name' the field is mutually exclusive with nameSelector.
 There are limits on fields, see [Note](#fieldselector).